CloudLabsAI-Azure/Github-Copilot/Labfiles/Getting-Started(v2).md

 1. Scroll down and make sure, **Visual Studio Code** is selected, under the **Editor preference** .

      ![](../media/vscode1.png)

+    >**Congratulations** on completing the lab!
+Now, it's time to validate it.
+Here are the steps:
+    > - Navigate to the Lab Validation page from the upper right corner of the lab guide section.
+    > - Hit the Validate button for the corresponding task.
+If you receive a success message, you can proceed to the next task.
+    > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

 Now you're all set to explore the powerful world of technology.
 Feel free to reach out if you have any questions along the way.
 Enjoy your workshop!